Peter Siddle: Hat-trick and injury problems (2009–2013)

 During Australia's tour of the West Indies in early 2012, Siddle suffered another back injury and had to fly home early.
 Siddle had signed for English county Essex for the 2012 Friends Life t20, England's premier Twenty20 competition, but due to his injury he was unable to fulfill his contract with the club.
 Siddle returned to the Australian Test team for their series against South Africa at the end of 2012.
 Whilst out injured, he decided to become a vegetarian.
 The series was very difficult for Siddle because of the very heavy workload he faced.
 In the first Test of the series at the Gabba, he was forced to bowl 53 overs in a draw and in the second Test at the Adelaide Oval he bowled 63.5 overs — the most by any Australian fast bowler in a single Test match in the 21st century, as his workload had been compounded by an injury to teammate James Pattinson mid-match.
 Australia needed to bowl South Africa out in the final two days of the Test match to avoid a second consecutive draw and Siddle was the most successful Australian bowler with four wickets.
 Whilst showing clear signs of exhaustion throughout the final day, Siddle pushed through and took wickets late in the match but was unable to get Australia the win.

 Following his heavy workload in the first two Tests of the series, Siddle was rested for the final match.
-Some of his critics blamed this on his new vegetarian diet, though Siddle himself denied that his diet was responsible for the fatigue.
+Some of his critics blamed this on his new vegetarian diet, though Siddle denied that his diet was responsible for the fatigue.
 When Siddle returned to the Test team for the series against Sri Lanka, he registered his career-best bowling figures in Test cricket, taking nine wickets across both of Sri Lanka's innings.
 His spell of 4 for 50 at Hobart was nominated to be one of the best Test bowling performance of the year by ESPNCricinfo.
 Siddle then struggled to make an impact with his bowling in India, though he did make history by becoming the first number 9 batsman to score a half century in both innings of a Test match.